-The University of Cape Town is committed to ensure designated parking for people with disabilities.
-A number of Designated bays have been allocated for this purpose.
-However, as a result of heavy demands on this facility we have to prioritize the allocation of bays for people whose need is greatest.
-We will do all we can to make sure that those really needing designated parking bays can be reasonably assured of access to them.
-Staff and students will be eligible to apply for special parking in terms of the following categories of impairment and/or chronic illness:
+The University of Cape Town provides designated parking for people with disabilities.
+But parking is limited and we prioritise the allocation of bays for people whose need is greatest.
+We do all we can to make sure that those needing designated parking bays can be reasonably assured of getting one.

-Persons who are long-term wheel chair users are entitled to a designated bay.
-This is the only case in which no medical certification is required.
+Long-term wheelchair users (This is the only case in which no medical certificate is required.)

-Persons with permanent debilitating conditions – severe arthritis, neuro-muscular disorders, etc.
+Permanent debilitating conditions – severe arthritis, neuromuscular disorders, etc

-Persons whose mobility or stamina is seriously impaired after major surgery and/or trauma or through illness.
+When mobility or stamina is seriously impaired after major surgery, trauma or through illness.

-In the case of back problems parking privileges will be allocated under specific conditions.
-They include:
+In the case of back problems parking privileges may be allocated under the following conditions:

-the back injury being of such a nature as to require support, by way of a brace or other mechanical device;
+a back injury that requires support, by way of a brace or other mechanical device

-Pregnancy is a natural state, and in most cases pregnant women are able and should be encouraged to continue with normal activities and moderate exercise.
-Special parking provisions will only be considered in a case where a gynaecologist is of the opinion that mild exercise or the normal activity of walking poses a significant threat to the health of either the mother or the baby.
+Special parking will only be considered when a gynaecologist is of the opinion that mild exercise or the normal activity of walking poses a significant threat to the health of either mother or baby.

-Persons with disabilities requiring special parking should register with the Disability Service.
-The application pack includes a form which needs to be completed by a medical practitioner.
+Persons with disabilities should register with the Disability Service.

 Parking privileges will be allocated depending on availability and whether the applicant meets the criteria set out above.